 If you’ve never heard of Turmeric Milk, you’re in for a treat.
 Turmeric Milk is my absolute favorite night time drinks other than hot tea.
 This drink is not only completely comforting, relaxing, and soothing at night, but extremely nutritious.
 Turmeric contains loads of nutrients especially antioxidants and anti-inflammatory compounds which make this a win-win in my book.
 Another benefit, it simply tastes delicious!
-Warm, slightly spicy, bold, and earthy flavors with a hint of sweetness makes this a new night cap beverage (sans the alcohol).
+Turmeric has a warm, slightly spicy, bold, and earthy flavor and when mixed with a hint of sweetness makes this the new night cap beverage (sans the alcohol).

-Most of us here in the Western culture (US) have some story of a mother, parent, grandmother, etc. who have told us to drink warm milk before bedtime because it’ll help us sleep.
-The theory behind that originated due to the tyrptophan content in milk (same with the turkey theory, which is false, it’s simply because we eat way too much and our energy rushes to our digestive tracts to digest that load of food, not because of some amino acid- end rant).
-Honestly, I can’t show any research that supports this theory (instead this one says different), but we’ll go ahead and chalk it up as it’s simply comforting.
-Anything warm in the evening hours provides soothing effects on our digestion and almost instantaneously relaxes us.
-Most traditional recipes will use whole cows milk, but I choose a different option that’s a little more friendly to our bodies and digestion.
-Enter in, Turmeric Milk (with dairy alternatives).
+Most traditional recipes will use whole cows milk, but I choose a different option that’s a little more friendly to our bodies and digestion, especially those suffering from digestive issues or intolerances to dairy.
 Traditionally Turmeric Milk comes from many Ayurvedic practices and medicine in Indian cultures.
-Turmeric is nothing new to Eastern cultures, in fact it’s been known as a “healing spice” used to help anything from sore throats, colds, flus, stomach aches to wound healing, abrasions/skin issues due to it’s antibacterial and antimicrobial properties, I wrote an in depth post on turmeric and of course, it’s always a spice in my pantry!
+Turmeric is nothing new to Eastern cultures, in fact it’s been known as a “healing spice” used to help anything from sore throats, colds, flus, stomach aches to wound healing, abrasions/skin issues due to it’s antibacterial and antimicrobial properties, I wrote an in depth post on turmeric and of course, it’s always a spice in my pantry and routinely use this spice in some fashion daily.

 Turmeric milk is not only high in antioxidants, anti inflammatory compounds, healthy fats (especially when using coconut milk), but also manganese and iron (found in turmeric).
 In traditional recipes, which include peppercorns, actually enhances the absorption of curcumin (the main component found in turmeric) in our bodies.
-The ingredients in this recipe actually work in a synergistic fashion, fascinating!
+The ingredients in this recipe actually work in a synergistic fashion, which is fascinating!
 I love using turmeric in curry dishes, a spice used in One Bowl Skillet Meals, Spicy Coconut Curry with Sweet Jasmine Rice, Curry Cauliflower soups, dressings, sauces, and a dash in my Stripped Green Smoothie for added health benefits.
-All of these recipes are incredibly delicious and embrace the flavor and health benefits of turmeric.
+All of these recipes are incredibly delicious and embrace the flavor and health benefits of turmeric without it being too bold or unpleasant.
+Many of my clients who I have incorporate Turmeric Milk into their plan, start out by adding more honey or maple syrup to sweeten and find themselves gradually decreasing it overtime!

 - 2 cups of homemade almond milk